mspnp/aks-baseline-regulated/docs/rbac-suggestions.md

 * Live-site access patterns
 * Pre-production environments

-### Azure AD objects
+### Microsoft Entra objects

-Formalize your Azure AD structure around roles and responsibilities as well.
+Formalize your Microsoft Entra structure around roles and responsibilities as well.
 For example, consider items like the following.

 * Infrastructure Operators
   * A single **Service Principal** solely responsible for Azure Resource deployment for Azure resources.
 This would be the cluster and other Azure resources on the same lifecycle. (e.g. `bu001a005-infra-pipeline`)